Rufus For Real

 quick-pickled red onions in a jar with ingredients to the side

-• Switch up the vinegar: Apple cider vinegar is my go-to, but red wine vinegar, white distilled vinegar, or champagne vinegar all work beautifully.
-You can even play with flavored vinegars for a fun twist.
+• Switch up the vinegar: Apple cider vinegar, red wine vinegar, white vinegar, or champagne vinegar all work well.

-• Add classic pickle spices: Mustard seeds, coriander seeds, bay leaves, caraway seeds, or extra peppercorns all add depth and complexity without overpowering the onions.
+• Use classic pickle spices: Mustard seeds, coriander seeds, bay leaves, peppercorns, or caraway seeds add extra depth.

-• Citrus boost: A strip of lemon or orange peel adds a bright, subtle freshness that pairs especially well with tacos and salads.
+• Add citrus: Lemon or orange peel adds brightness that works especially well for tacos and salads.

-• Let them rest: They’re good after about 30 minutes, but even better after a few hours in the fridge as the flavors meld.
+• Let them sit before serving: The onions are good after about 30 minutes, but the flavor gets even better after a few hours in the refrigerator.

 350